Tragedy and Comedy Meet at the Teatru Manoel.

 A Catholic, a Jew and a Muslim meet in an exciting evening full of intrigue and double-dealing, as the Teatru Manoel welcomes The Jew of Malta for the very first time!

 We spoke to Antony Edridge, who will play the role of Ferneze in the ‘Elizabethan rollercoaster’ of a play, penned by the greatest of Shakespeare’s contemporaries, Christopher Marlowe.
 The seasoned actor shares his experience within the Maltese theatre scene, ahead of the MADC and Teatru Manoel’s upcoming co-production.
+If you’re interested in acting, you could try this out

 What attracted you to the Maltese Islands?